 In 2008 a documentary, The Business of Being Born, exposed the real business of birth.
-For the past 6 years, it has been extremely influential, causing millions of women to question their options for childbirth and demand evidence-based care.
+It has been extremely influential, causing millions of women to question their options for childbirth and demand evidence-based care.
 Now there’s a new documentary, The Milky Way Movie, doing the same thing for breastfeeding.

-This breastfeeding documentary not only empowers women but also reveals billion dollar industries working hard to shape a dangerous new normal for birth and breastfeeding.
+This breastfeeding documentary empowers women.
+It also reveals billion-dollar industries working hard to shape a dangerous new normal for birth and breastfeeding.

 A Must-See Breastfeeding Documentary